nsqa99/big-data-fundamentals/docs/nifi.md

 * **Flow Controller:** Provides threads for extensions to run on, manages the schedule of when extensions receive resources to execute.
 * **Extensions:** Operate and execute within the JVM
+* **FlowFile repository:**
+    * Store FlowFile attributes.
+    * Write-Ahead Log: each change to the FlowFiles is logged in the FlowFile Repository before it happens as a transactional unit of work.
-* **FlowFile repository:** Where NiFi keeps track of the state of what it knows about a given FlowFile that is presently active in the flow.
+    * NiFi recovers a FlowFile by restoring a "snapshot" of the FlowFile (created when the Repository is check-pointed), then replaying each of the changes in the log file.
-    * Pluggable implementation.
+      A snapshot is taken periodically by the system, default: 2 mins interval.
+    * Two main locations that the FlowFile exists:
+        * Write-Ahead Log (FlowFile Repository).
+        * A hash map in working memory:
+            * Has a reference to all FlowFiles actively being used in the Flow.
+            * Processors reference to FlowFiles objects held in connection queues in memory, referenced by this hash map.
     * Default implementation: persistent Write-Ahead Log located on a specified disk partition.
+    * When a change occurs to the FlowFile, the change is written out to the Write-Ahead Log and the object in memory is modified accordingly.
+    * "Swapping" FlowFiles:
+        * Occurs when the FlowFile in a connection queue exceeds the threshold.
+        * FlowFiles with the lowest priority in the queue will be written to a swap file, then they will be removed by the hash map.
+The connection queue is in charge of determining when to swap those FlowFiles back into the memory.
-* **Content repository:** Where the actual content bytes of a given FlowFile live.
+* **Content repository:**
-    * Pluggable implementation.
+    * Store FlowFile's content on disk and only read it into JVM when needed.
+    * Made up of a collection of files, which are binned into Containers and Sections, on disk.
+        * A Section is a subdirectory of a Container.
+        * A Container can be thought of as a root directory for the Content Repository.
+        * The Content Repository is made up of many Containers => NiFi can take advantage of multiple physical partitions in parallel.
+    * A dedicated thread in NiFi analyzes the Content repo for un-used contents, then remove or archive them.
     * Default implementation: stores block of data in the file system.
     * More than one file system storage location can be specified.
-* **Provenance repository:** Where all provenance event data is stored.
+* **Provenance repository:**
-    * Pluggable implementation.
+    * Store the history of each FlowFile => provide data lineage.
+    * Each time the FlowFile is created, forked, cloned, modified, etc., a new provenance event is created.
+    * When a provenance event is created, it copies all the FlowFile’s attributes and the pointer to the FlowFile’s content and aggregates that with the FlowFile’s state to one location in the Provenance Repo.
+    * Since Provenance is not copying the content in the Content Repo, and just copying the FlowFile’s pointer to the content, the content could be deleted before the provenance event that references it is deleted => Cannot see the content or replay the FlowFile.
     * Default implementation: Use one or more physical disk volumes.
 Event data is indexed and searchable.
       NiFi is available to operate within a cluster.

 ## Case studies

-* Pull files (text, csv...) through FTP, transform and write to HDFS/local disk.
+* Fetch files (text, csv...) from FTP, transform and write to HDFS/local disk.
 * Extract data from RDBMS, transform and write to HDFS/local disk.
 * Pull data(JSON, files...) from RestAPI through HTTP, transform and write to HDFS/local disk.